IIIF/api/source/community/faq/index.md

 * The IIIF Community encompasses a large and growing group of interested and active individuals and organizations dedicated to leading and sustaining the IIIF.
 As a community-driven initiative, IIIF thrives on active discussion, input, and feedback from a wide array of diverse individuals from libraries, museums, cultural heritage institutions, software firms, and other organizations working with digital images and audio/visual materials.
 We welcome any organization or individual interested in adopting the IIIF, developing software to support it, or giving feedback on the effort to get involved.
 Participants in all IIIF activities are expected to follow the IIIF [code of conduct][conduct].
 The [list of known IIIF community participants][community-list] is always growing.
 Additionally, the IIIF Consortium (IIIF-C) provides sustainability and steering for the initiative.
 For more information about the IIIF-C, see the [Consortium page][iiif-c] and [IIIF-C FAQ][iiifc-faq].

+## How can I participate in the IIIF Community?

+* Please see the [IIIF Community page][community-list] for details on how to get involved.

 ## What are the current IIIF specifications?

  * [Image API][image]